jasongaylord/JasonGaylord.com/_posts/2009/03/2009-03-18-main-announcements-at-mix09.md

 bitly: https://bit.ly/2WWbnhk
 ---

-[Channel 10 has posted a great summary](http://on10.net/blogs/sarahintampa/Microsoft-Web-Technology-Announcements-from-MIX09/) of the announcements from today’s MIX 09 events.
-One of the items that they didn’t post is that [ASP.NET](http://asp.net/) MVC 1.0 has been released.
+[Channel 10 has posted a great summary](http://on10.net/blogs/sarahintampa/Microsoft-Web-Technology-Announcements-from-MIX09/) of the announcements from today's MIX 09 events.
+One of the items that they didn't post is that [ASP.NET](http://asp.net/) MVC 1.0 has been released.
 Be sure to check it out!